 - US District Court, Northern District of California

-- President and Chair of the Sponsorship Committee, Women's Intellectual Property Lawyer's Association
+- Advisory Board Member and former President, Women's Intellectual Property Lawyer's Association